Teatralnaya (Moscow Metro)

 Teatralnaya (Театра́льная, Theater) is an underground metro station on the Zamoskvoretskaya line of the Moscow Metro, named for the nearby Teatralnaya Square, the location of numerous theaters, including the famed Bolshoi Theatre.
 The station is unique in that it does not have its own entrance halls.
 The north escalator leads to Okhotniy Ryad and the south escalator to Ploshchad Revolyutsii.

 History

-Ploshchad Sverdlova station opened on September 11, 1938, as part of the second stage of construction of the Moscow Metro system.
+The station was originally called Ploshchad Sverdlova when it opened on September 11, 1938, as part of the second stage of construction of the Moscow Metro system.
 It was the terminal station of the Zamoskvoretskaya line until the line was extended on January 1, 1943.
 Teatralnaya's architect was Ivan Fomin.
 The station is located at a depth of 33.9 m.
 The central hall has a diameter of 9.5 m, with an 8.5 m lateral lining of cast-iron tubing.

 From its opening until 1990, the station's name was Ploshchad Sverdlova, which was named in honor of the prominent Bolshevik, Yakov Sverdlov.
 In 1990, the city changed the name of the square to Teatralnaya Ploshchad.
 The name of the station followed accordingly.